smadapoosi/IKCTML/README.md

 According to the CDC, kidney disease is the ninth leading cause of death in the United States, affecting more than 1 in 7 adults.
 However, advancements in RNA sequencing technologies promise to provide answers, giving revolutionary insight into the complex mechanisms of kidney disease at cell-level resolution.
 This project seeks to increace the accessablity of data-driven medicine for the human kidney by compiling 5 expert-annotated sn and scRNAseq datasets of healthy, adult human kidney cells and harnessing them to automatically identify unknown query data.

+### Pipeline Objective

+While nearly all other steps in the sc & snRNA-seq analysis pipeline are automated, the identification of cell types clusters is often performed manually.
+However, this system has limitations, as manual annotation is time consuming, requires expert-level knowlage of cell types, introduces subjectivity to otherwise data-driven analyses, creates non-standard labeling vocabularies, and has low reproducibility in the selection of biomarkers used to identify cell types.

+By creating a pipeline to automatically identify kidney cells, we hope to demonstrate the effectiveness and accessability of an automated approach and address these concerns with manual annotation.
+We sought to emphasize reproducability and transparency in our methods, hoping to provide a model for automation of the annotation process and a pipeline to standardize and harness existing data for data-driven annotation of unknown cells.

 ### Data Composition

 To maximize the applicability of our model, we sought to include the most diverse a collection of samples we could obtain.
 We used cells from different single cell and single nucleus sequencing technologies, biopsy locations, ages, and sexes.
 A summary of our samples is shown in the table below.